davidgfitzgerald/time-tracker/README.md

 ## Deployment

-The [deployment/](deployment/) directory provides terraform code that will provision an AWS RDS instance in the default VPC.
+The [deployment/](deployment/) directory provides terraform code that will provision an AWS VPC with three nodes:

+1. The dockerised `svelte` app running on an EC2 instance
+2. The RDS Postgres DB instance
+3. An EC2 [tailscale subnet router](https://tailscale.com/kb/1019/subnets) bastion node

+The advantage of hosting the app using tailscale means only nodes on your tailnet (vpn) will be able to access the application.
+For this reason, I have forgone implementing authentication.

 To deploy the app to AWS follow [deployment/README.md](deployment/README.md).